Carrying capacity: Humans

 Human carrying capacity is a function of how people live and the technology at their disposal.
-The two great economic revolutions that marked human history up to 1900—the agricultural and industrial revolutions—greatly ramped up Earth’s human carrying capacity, from 5 to 10 million people 10,000 BCE to 1.5 billion in 1900.
-The immense technological improvements of the past 100 years—in applied chemistry, physics, computing, genetic engineering, and more—have further increased Earth’s human carrying capacity, at least in the short term.
+The two great economic revolutions that marked human history up to 1900—the agricultural and industrial revolutions—greatly increased the Earth's human carrying capacity, allowing human population to grow from 5 to 10 million people in 10,000 BCE to 1.5 billion in 1900.
+The immense technological improvements of the past 100 years—in applied chemistry, physics, computing, genetic engineering, and more—have further increased Earth's human carrying capacity, at least in the short term.
 Without the Haber-Bosch process for fixing nitrogen, modern agriculture could not support 8 billion people.
 Without the Green Revolution of the 1950s and 60s, famine might have culled large numbers of people in poorer countries during the last three decades of the twentieth century.

 Recent technological successes, however, have come at grave environmental costs.
-Climate change, ocean acidification, and the huge dead zones at the mouths of many of world’s great rivers, are a function of the scale of contemporary agriculture and the many other demands 8 billion people make on the planet.
+Climate change, ocean acidification, and the huge dead zones at the mouths of many of world's great rivers, are a function of the scale of contemporary agriculture and the many other demands 8 billion people make on the planet.
 Scientists now speak of humanity exceeding or threatening to exceed 9 planetary boundaries for safe use of the biosphere.
-Humanity’s unprecedented ecological impacts threaten to degrade the ecosystem services that people and the rest of life depend on—potentially decreasing Earth’s human carrying capacity.
+Humanity's unprecedented ecological impacts threaten to degrade the ecosystem services that people and the rest of life depend on—potentially decreasing Earth's human carrying capacity.
 The signs that we have crossed this threshold are increasing.